canonical/python-libmaas/doc/index.md

 ## Client library

-The simplest entry points into ``python-libmaas`` are the ``connect`` and ``login`` functions in ``maas.client``.
+For a developer the simplest entry points into ``python-libmaas`` are the ``connect`` and ``login`` functions in ``maas.client``.
 The former connects to a MAAS server using a previously obtained API key, and the latter logs-in to MAAS with your username and password.
 These returns a ``Client`` object that has convenient attributes for working with MAAS.

-For example, to print out a few recent events:
+For example, this prints out a few recent events:

 ```python
 from maas.client import login